airnote/airnote.github.io/pages/airnoteforevernote.md

 title: AirNote for Evernote
 permalink: /airnoteforevernote/
 ---
-## AirNote-for-Evernote

-"Airnote for Evernote" is an Android app to provide WYSIWYG HTML editing feature for Evernote for Android users.
+"Airnote for Evernote" is an Android app to provide WYSIWYG HTML editing feature for Evernote users.

 The demonstration version available.